 Reviewed by Natalie Asayag MSW, LCSW

 Queer folks experience the same amount of love, intimacy, and disagreements in relationships as heterosexual couples.
 But their unique identities need a little extra pinch of care to make sure a relationship is healthy and supportive of their needs.
-Everyone deserves to know how to build healthy relationships.
 So, let’s look into what boxes need to be checked on our relationship checklists!

 5 Qualities Of A Healthy Queer Relationship

-Wondering how to build healthy relationships?
-Well, the groundwork of ANY healthy relationship starts with viewing each other as equals!
+The groundwork of building healthy relationships starts with viewing each other as equals!
+And that goes for ANY relationship!
 You can openly discuss things that are important to you, you make compromises, and you can trust each other when you’re apart.
 You’re also not afraid to share those things you’re suuuuper embarrassed about — whether you wear a nightguard or still sometimes pee the bed — because you know they will love you no matter what!
 A true David and Patrick combo!

 So, if you’re also navigating an LGBTQIA2S+ relationship, remember that there are some specific things both you and your partner can do to keep things healthy and safe!